A Model that Other Farms Aspire to Be!

-This loaded property includes several grow sites, vegetable and fruit gardens, olive trees, orchards and even some small pinot noir vineyards producing 1500 bottles of high quality wine annually.
+This loaded property includes several cannabis cultivation sites, vegetable and fruit gardens, olive trees, orchards and even some small pinot noir vineyards producing 1500 bottles of high quality wine annually.
 Sitting on approximately 500 acres of land ranging in elevation from 400 to 1600 feet and situated between the Eel River and a major water tributary, the property sits high above much of the Humboldt landscape boasting breathtaking views, ideal geography and the many natural benefits of the location.The south facing slope is blanketed in sunlight morning to evening, with multiple level sites each with its own elevation and microclimate, giving Big Leaf farmers the ability to find the location each strain is best suited for.

 Each of these grow sites is solar powered and off the grid, as is much of the rest of the property, significantly reducing power consumption on site.
 A constant light wind breezes through the property from the river valley, massively reducing the need for mechanical air movement, and keeps our plants happy and healthy.
 Our rain grown water system is fed through a network of rain catchment ponds totaling 3 million gallons of storage.
 Not only the cannabis but all other agriculture on the property is watered this way, leaving the natural groundwater where it belongs, in the ground.